Life insurance claims

 Making a claim is an important process that both policyholders and beneficiaries of a life insurance policy should understand.
-Whether you are about to make a claim or are making sure that your next of kin is familiar with the claims process, here are some simple steps to remember.
+Whether you are about to make a claim or are making sure that your next of kin is familiar with the claims process, here are some simple steps to keep in mind.

 - Notify your insurer or your life insurance adviser.
 This is where your insurer will let you know what types of forms and documentation is required.